tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 This project could be practically used by media companies to automatically predict whether the circulating news is fake or not.

-Apply python libraries to import and visualize dataset

 Perform exploratory data analysis and plot word-cloud